 - Feel free to use raisins instead of dried cranberries.
 Or even dried cherries.

 - You could also add chocolate chips in place of the raisins.
-Or, add chocolate chips and raisins!
+Or, get crazy and add chocolate chips and raisins!

 - I think these would be really good with some sweetened, shredded coconut, maybe 1/2 a cup added with the oats.

 - I use a 2 tablespoon scoop to measure the dough.

 - When baking cookies, I always turn the cookie sheet halfway through the baking time to ensure even baking.